unfoldingWord-dev/tX/README.md

 ## Subpackages

-If your service is prepared as a subpackage (directory) as apposed to a submodule (single file) you must add a doc string to the subpackage's `__init__.py` file otherwise it will not be added to the table of contents.
+If your service is prepared as a subpackage (directory) as opposed to a submodule (single file) you must add a doc string to the subpackage's `__init__.py` file otherwise it will not be added to the table of contents.